patrikherak/autocomplete/README.md

 # Autocomplete

 This component uses Vue 3 + Vite with a composition API approach.
-Some parts were skipped due to the time limitation (e2e, unit tests) and styling could be also laggy due to the current Angularish VS setup.
+Some parts were skipped due to the time limitation (e2e, unit tests) and linting could be also a bit broken due to the current Angularish VS setup on my machine.

 Possible improvements with more time:
 - Unit tests